Water Heater Replacement in Burlington, Camden and Gloucester County, NJ

-Water heaters are among the most ignored component, of a typical homes basic systems, – until they break.
-Since the average lifespan of a water heater is 15 years, when replacing one, it is worth spending some time familiarizing yourself with the different types of water heaters available to you.
+Water heaters are among the most ignored components of a home’s basic systems – until they break.
+Since the typical lifespan of a water heater is 15 years, when replacing one, it is worth getting to know more about the different types of water heaters available to you.

 Conventional Tank Water Heaters

 The most common water heaters are the cylindrical tanks that keep a supply of heated water in your home at all times.
 These tanks will run on natural gas, propane, electric (220 volts), and there are even models that are designed to run on solar or geothermal power.

 Typical sizes range from 20 to 100 gallons.
 Compared to tankless heaters, conventional or storage water heaters have the advantage of using energy at a relatively slow rate, and then storing the heat for later use.

 The disadvantage is that over time, the water inside the tank will cool down and waste the stored heat.
 Additionally, there is a significant delay before hot water is available again once the supply has been exhausted.
 Larger tanks will tend to provide hot water with less temperature fluctuation at moderate flow rates.

 A tankless water heater, or an instant water heater, only provides hot water as needed and saves energy.
 These high-power heaters heat water as it flows through the system, and do not retain any water internally except for what’s in the heat exchanger coil.

 They are designed to run on natural gas or propane and heat water directly without the use of a tank.
 The absence of a tank saves energy because it is unlike conventional water heaters that have to reheat the water in the tank as it cools off.

 At Bullfrog Plumbing, we offer our own brand of tankless water heater, goHot ™, that delivers an endless supply of hot water through a small piece of equipment.